 Jeanie Elmer Robinson died at her home at Kendal at Hanover on Saturday, January 21, 2017.
-The daughter of Wellington and Elizabeth Taylor Elmer, and step-daughter of Paul M. Butterworth, she was born in Bronxville, New York in 1927, and grew up in West Hartford, Connecticut.
+The daughter of Wellington and Elizabeth Taylor Elmer, and stepdaughter of Paul M. Butterworth, she was born in Bronxville, NY, in 1927, and grew up in West Hartford, CT.

 Jeanie weathered some difficult times as well as wild adventures and rich experiences throughout her lifetime.
-From age two to seven, she lived with her grandparents while her parents traveled seeking a cure for her father's asthma - leaving her with a sense of abandonment that never fully left her.
-After her father's death, her mother married a birthright Quaker, Paul Butterworth, who was a founder of the Hartford Monthly Meeting of Friends in Connecticut.
-Paul provided her with a loving and attentive father, and gave her an early introduction to Quakerism.
-She attended George School for a year and then transferred to the Walnut Hill School in Natick, Massachusetts, to be closer to the family during the war.
+From age two to seven, she lived with her grandparents while her parents traveled seeking a cure for her father's asthma-leaving her with a sense of abandonment that never fully left her.
+After her father's death, her mother married a birthright Quaker, Paul Butterworth, who was a founder of the Hartford (CT) Monthly Meeting of Friends.
+Paul was a loving and attentive father, and gave Jeanie an early introduction to Quakerism.
+She attended George School for a year and then transferred to the Walnut Hill School in Natick, MA, to be closer to the family during the war.

-Jeanie had an early interest in nursing, and started working in the operating room at Hartford Hospital when she was fifteen.
+Jeanie had an early interest in nursing, and started working in the operating room at Hartford Hospital when she was 15.
 She was on duty when victims of the Hartford Circus Fire came to the hospital, an experience that affected her profoundly.

 Jeanie graduated from Smith College in Massachusetts in 1950.
-She attended the Yale University School of Nursing from 1953-1954 and earned a Master's degree in nursing.
+She attended the Yale University School of Nursing from 1953 to 1954 and earned a Master's degree in nursing.
 She met her future husband, Franklin Robinson, who was at Yale training as an Episcopal minister, and they were married soon afterwards.
 She worked as a nurse in Connecticut before their son Morgan was born in 1955.
 When he was still a baby, the family moved to the Philippines for three years as missionaries for the Episcopal Church.
 Jean and Franklin served at the Brent School in Baguio and Holy Trinity Church in Zamboanga City.

-During their time in the Philippines, their daughters, Beth, Mary, and Deborah were born.
+During their time in the Philippines, their daughters Beth, Mary, and Deborah were born.
 While in Zamboanga, Beth contracted polio, which caused paralysis in one leg.
-Their son, Morgan, was four years old, Mary one year, and their daughter, Deb, was only a month old at the time.
-The family moved back to West Hartford, and then to Rochester, New York, where Jeanie devoted herself to Beth and her recovery while working part time, serving as a clergy wife, and managing a large family.
+Their son, Morgan, was four years old; Mary one year; and their daughter, Deb, only a month old at the time.
+The family moved back to West Hartford, and then to Rochester, NY, where Jeanie devoted herself to Beth and her recovery while working part time, serving as a clergy wife, and managing a large family.

-In Rochester, the family's ministry included joining an African American church, where Jean sang in the choir and formed lifelong friendships.
+In Rochester the family's ministry included joining an African American church, where Jean sang in the choir and formed lifelong friendships.
 When Jean and Franklin decided to leave Rochester in 1965, Jeanie planned a journey following the route of Saint Paul.
-The four-month camping trip took the family across the Atlantic to England and through Europe to the Middle East, visiting family friends, traveling off the beaten track, and experiencing many wonders.
+The 4-month camping trip took the family across the Atlantic to England and through Europe to the Middle East, visiting family friends, traveling off the beaten track, and experiencing many wonders.

-After this Odyssey, the family lived in Princeton, New Jersey for a year, then in Greenwich, Connecticut from 1966 to 1973, where Franklin served as minister at a large Episcopal church.
+After this odyssey, the family lived in Princeton, NJ, for a year, then in Greenwich, CT, from 1966 to 1973, where Franklin served as minister at a large Episcopal church.
 Their youngest son, Ken, was born in 1968.
 Jean worked as a public health nurse and taught at Fairfield University.
-Their marriage unraveled, and the couple divorced in 1972 after twenty years of marriage.
+The marriage unraveled and the couple divorced in 1972 after 20 years of marriage.

-Jeanie moved to Hanover, New Hampshire in 1973 and returned to nursing and teaching at Mary Hitchcock Memorial Hospital, where she worked for twenty years.
+Jeanie moved to Hanover, NH, in 1973 and returned to nursing and teaching at Mary Hitchcock Memorial Hospital, where she worked for 20 years.
 She was a parishioner of St. Thomas Episcopal Church for many years.